Enhancing Transformers Through Conditioned Embedded Tokens: Experiments

 \textbf{Results:} The evaluation results are shown in \cref{tab:bert_glue_results} with each number representing the accuracy.
 We see from the table that in each task the model employing conditioned embedded tokens outperforms the original Crammed Bert model on every task within the GLUE benchmark.

 \paragraph{GPT-2:} We conducted a second experiment training a GPT-2 model with a decoder-only transformer architecture, consisting of 12 layers, 12 attention heads per layer, and an embedding dimension of 512.
 The model was trained using masked self-attention to predict the next token, leveraging the TinyStories dataset \cite{eldan2023tinystories} for language generation.
 Two versions of the model were trained from scratch: one using the original embedded tokens as in \cite{eldan2023tinystories} and another incorporating the conditioned embedded tokens from \cref{subsec:cond_emb_token}.
-Both models were evaluated using perplexity loss (PPL), a widely used metric for assessing language models on datasets like TinyStories.
-Perplexity measures the model's confidence in its predictions by computing the exponential of the average negative log-likelihood of the predicted tokens.
-A lower perplexity score indicates that the model assigns higher probabilities to correct tokens, leading to better fluency and coherence in text generation.
+Both models were evaluated using a validation loss.

-\textbf{Results and Analysis:} \cref{tab:gpt} presents the results of our experiment, demonstrating that the model trained with conditioned embedded tokens consistently achieves lower validation loss and lower perplexity compared to the original GPT-2 model.
+\textbf{Results and Analysis:} \cref{tab:gpt} presents the results of our experiment, demonstrating that the model trained with conditioned embedded tokens consistently achieves lower validation loss when compared to the original GPT-2 model.
 These results indicate that conditioning the embedded tokens improves model performance, leading to more accurate language generation. \cref{fig:gpt2} plots the condition numbers of the embedded tokens, self-attention in first layer averaged over all heads and self-attention averaged over all layers.
 Each of these are evaluated over each training epoch and then averaged over all epochs.

 \paragraph{Implementation and hardware:} For full details on the implementation, the training hyperparameters and the hardware used please see Sec.
 B.4 in the Supp. material.